 Chess in Schools

-With chess providing the extraordinary educational benefits that it does (visit our Why Chess? page to read more), we at ECA want to provide an opportunity for schools in the Lothian area to include chess in their curriculum or on their list of extra curricular activities that are available to their pupils.
-Chess can be incorporated in your school in these two ways:
+With chess providing the extraordinary educational benefits that it does (visit our Why Chess? page to read more), we at ECA want to provide an opportunity for schools to include chess in their curriculum or on their list of extra curricular activities that are available to their pupils.
+Chess can be incorporated in your school in these three ways:

 Chess Club